 The Epiphone MB-200 will run you around $300 and is a great instrument for both beginner banjos players and intermediate banjo players.
 While this instrument isn’t going to provide you with a refined tonal quality that comes out of a more expensive guitar, the MB-200 was built with amazing quality.

 Deering is a brand that specializes in producing banjos, unlike 95% of other brands on the market.
 This company focuses mainly on producing middle to high priced banjos and is considered to be a trustworthy brand to lean to if you’re looking for a reliable banjo.
-The most popular banjo that Deering produces is:
+The most popular banjo that Deering banjo models are:

-The Goodtime is an open-back banjo and serves as a great banjo for entry-level musicians.
+The Goodtime banjo has an open back and serves as a great banjo for entry-level musicians.
 Even though this instrument is considered to be entry level, it is going to cost you a lot more than other open-back banjos that fall into the same quality.
 Check the latest price here!